 From Boston, Melina checked in regularly in her typical unassuming fashion.
 Her care packages, complete with soft warm socks and letters from my goddaughters, made me cry grateful tears.
 Rachel checked in most mornings, bathing me with the warmth she offers even when I’m at my prickliest, and I drank coffee from a big cup she thoughtfully provided.
 Others reached out, and from this place where I’d been laid open, I was able to shine them less qualified love and compassion.
 My friendships bloomed.

 Soon, even on days when I did not tell people I was out on a hike, I felt their support and guidance.
-I felt it as I wrote into the hardest parts of my story as well.
+It shored me as I wrote into the hardest parts of my story as well.
 The prose deepened and, yes, darkened, and the path of my story began to reveal its entirety.
 Every day I sent pages to Beztie and every day she received them with her clear heart and wit.
 On days I was stuck she cheered me on no matter how bratty she found me.

 One morning, Katie and I were texting and she wrote “forest and foremost,” meaning “first and foremost.”
 The writer in me changed it to “first and forest,” and the phrase become our tagline.